 Self-awareness/ insight helps us identify situations that play to our strengths, but similarly situations that activate our weaknesses.
-This allows us to make better decisions, but also prepare ahead of time for situations that will be challenging for us.
+This allows us to make better decisions, but also prepare ahead of time for situations th decisions, but also prepare ahead of time for situations that will be challenging for us.